-Please click on the above link to access an overview of the whole school curriculum by year group.
+Please visit our curriculum section for an overview of the whole school curriculum by subject and year group.

 The 7 areas of study in the Early Years Foundation Stage, which lead to the achievement of the Early Learning Goals, are as follows:

-In Key Stage One the subjects of the National Curriculum are:
+In Key Stage 1 the subjects of the National Curriculum are:

 The school aims to provide first-hand learning experiences in which children are self-motivated and interested, through which they will acquire basic skills and develop to their full potential.

-All classes from Year 1 have weekly guided reading sessions.
+All classes from Reception have regular guided reading sessions.
 Children develop particular reading strategies with their teacher in a small group.
 They also have the opportunity to practise these skills independently.
 The children read a range of books from schemes such as Project X and Collins Big Cats.

 Parents are encouraged to hear their child read each night and they are welcome to comment in the red reading record.
 In addition, each year group has a library and the children are invited to change their library books on a weekly basis.